-3 Beginning the Procedure for Installing Companion CD Products
+3 Beginning the Procedure to Install Companion CD Products

-This section provides screen-wise instructions for installing each of the 3 installation types.
+This section provides screen-wise instructions for beginning the installation of each of the 3 installation types.
 Most of the Oracle Universal Installer screens are the same for all 3 installation types.
 However, before you install Oracle Workflow middle-tier components, you must first install and prepare Oracle Workflow Server.

-If you want to install Oracle HTML DB or Oracle Database 10g Products, then refer to "Beginning the Installation" on page -12.
+Refer to "Beginning the Installation" if you want to install Oracle HTML DB or Oracle Database 10g Products.